Esoteric Succession of the Guild of the Holy Thorn

 & Avalonian Druidcraft, from the Church of the Grail

 The Church of the Grail, founded by the occultist Violet M. Firth (aka Dion Fortune) (1890-1946), started out as The Guild of the Master Jesus and was later, after 1936, renamed the Church of the Grail.
-Dion Fortune was originally a Theosophist, an initiate of the Hermetic Order of the Golden Dawn, and founded her own esoteric order called the Society of the Inner Light (S.I.L.).
-William Ernest Butler, an initiate in the S.I.L., who was also a Liberal Catholic priest, was also involved in the foundation of the Church of the Grail.
+Dion Fortune was originally a Theosophist and an initiate of the Hermetic Order of the Golden Dawn, and later founded her own esoteric order called the Society of the Inner Light (S.I.L.).
+The Revd William Ernest Butler, an initiate in the S.I.L., a Liberal Catholic priest, was also involved in the foundation of the Church of the Grail.

 As a woman, Dion Fortune was ineligible for episcopal consecration, therefore, the church she founded was founded without apostolic succession.
-It might, therefore, be classified as an independent esoteric church, and the lineage which has been transmitted to us from Dion Fortune is thus an initiatic lineage rather than a line of apostolic succession, even though the means of tranmission has been the tactile succession within a liturgical context.
+It might, therefore, be classified as an independent esoteric church, and the lineage which has been transmitted to us from Dion Fortune is thus an initiatic lineage rather than a line of valid apostolic succession, a magickal system encompassing the method of consecrational transference of initiatory energies.